 Fitapreta A Laranja Mecânica<< Previous wine Next wine >>

-2020 90WA; 2018 90WS
+RATING HISTORY:2020 90WA; 2018 90WS

-A field blend of Arinto, Roupeiro, Verdelho, Antão Vaz, Alincante Branco, Trincadeira-das-Pratas, Fernão Pires from vines ranging from 25 to 50 years in age.
+GRAPE:A field blend of Arinto, Roupeiro, Verdelho, Antão Vaz, Alicante Branco, Trincadeira-das-Pratas, and Fernão Pires from sustainably farmed vines ranging from 25 to 50 years in age.

-The Alentejo is a large region in southeastern central Portugal, which is one of the agricultural centers of the country.
-The climate is Atlantic-Mediterranean, with significant diurnal-nocturnal temperature differences.
-This temperature range produces fruit with a natural combination of maturity and freshness.
-The Alentejo sees 3,000 hours of annual sunshine and 600mm of annual rainfall, less than 15% of which falls during the growing season.
-These vineyards are planted to rocky schist at 300-400m elevation above sea level.
+LOCATION, SOIL, CLIMATE:Alentejo is a large region in southeastern central Portugal, which is one of the agricultural centers of the country.
+The climate is Atlantic-Mediterranean, with significant temperature differences between day and night.
+This temperature range produces fruit with a natural combination of ripeness and freshness.
+Alentejo sees 3,000 hours of annual sunshine, making it Portugal’s sunniest region, and only 600mm of annual rainfall—less than 15% of which falls during the growing season.
+These vineyards are planted in rocky schist at 300-400m elevation above sea level.

-Honey orange in color, very exuberant nose, notes of candied orange and some quince.
-A wine with a lot of texture on the palate and great freshness.
+TASTING NOTES:Honey orange in color with a very exuberant nose, showing notes of candied orange and quince.
+The wine has a lot of texture on the palate but finishes with great freshness.

 We'll keep you in the loop about special edition cases, recipes to pair, winemaker events and more.